davidrb/opqbox2/README.md

  * **Support event recording upon power failure.** OPQBox2 adds up to 512k of ferromagnetic RAM(FRAM) IC.
 Fram will be used as a circular buffer, containing up to 1 min of high resolution voltage measurements.
 Fram will maintain its state through a power cycle, which will be sent to the cloud once the power-grid comes back online.

 * **Connectivity** OPQBox 2 is designed to be the deployed as a part of a distributed real-time power quality monitoring network.
-As such it offers a large number of interface options, including serial, USB WIFI and cellular network.
-The initial development will focus on WIFI, and a serial implementation.
+As such it offers a large number of interface options, including serial, USB, WIFI and cellular network.
+The initial development will focus on WIFI, and serial communication.

 Changes From OPQBox 1.
 ----------------------------